 States that have higher “capitalism” ratings – or more freedom for their citizens – normally also have higher “average incomes”.

 Studies have shown that:

-Check out these two video clips that provide a very simple explanation of the basic principles of “Capitalism” … with a twist of morality and God:
+Check out this video clip that provides a very simple explanation of the basic principles of “Capitalism” … with a twist of morality and God